 The implementation plan determines the changes that need to be made and when and outlines all the sub-projects that make up the transformation programme.
 Each sub-project should have clear objectives, milestones, scope, timeframes, and budget.
 It is also important to identify all the workstreams, functional areas, people, processes and systems that will be affected or involved in the transformation.

+It’s best practice to treat your programme as a changeable entity that should be adapted as you face new challenges along your transformation journey.
 By setting up a Programme Management Office (PMO), the Programme Director can establish programme governance, manage all parties involved in delivery, and adapt and flex the transformation roadmap where necessary to keep the programme on track.
 The PMO monitors progress, providing regular updates to the transformation sponsor and the board.

 Leaders should also be appointed in each individual workstream, for example in IT, HR, and Finance, to manage the transformation.
 It's important that they are aligned with the transformation's goals, and have the capacity, data, and the right skills to inspire teams and make change happen.